 1. Choose Healthy Fats

-Additionally, healthy fats provide energy for ketosis, aiding in weight loss and potentially reducing insulin levels and HbA1c in individuals with metabolic syndrome.
-This dietary adjustment may also support brain health against concerns like Alzheimer’s disease and assist in managing epilepsy.
+Healthy fats provide energy for ketosis, aiding in weight loss.
+They also reduce insulin levels and HbA1c in people with metabolic syndrome.
+This diet may also support brain health and manage epilepsy.

 2. Monitor Carbohydrate Intake